AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

-i) there is a subsequent call to throw/1 whose argument Ball unifies with the second argument of the call on catch/3, and if ii) there is no interposed call to catch/3 whose second argument also unifies with Ball, then all computation of the call on the first argumentt, WatchedGoal, is aborted, and the third argument of the call to catch/3, ExceptionGoal, is run as a result of the call to throw/1.
+i) there is a subsequent call to throw/1 whose argument Ball unifies with the second argument of the call on catch/3, and if ii) there is no interposed call to catch/3 whose second argument also unifies with Ball, then all computation of the call on the first argument, WatchedGoal, is aborted, and the third argument of the call to catch/3, ExceptionGoal, is run as a result of the call to throw/1.